-The state admin site has been upgraded to provide administrators with a quick reference to any policy or procedure of CEU Plan, as well as illustrating the various components of the training organization.
+The state admin site is available to provide administrators with a quick reference to any policy or procedure of CEU Plan, as well as illustrating the various components of the training organization.
 The website provides various policy statements and instructional procedures, tutorials available to students, instructors' credentials, and much more.
 Website: www.ceuplan.org